Nickcp39/yanda_cheng_resume/_pages/about.md

-**photographer**
+**Photographer**
 ======
 ------
-I am an accomplished <span style="color: #82B0D2;">photographer</span> with a rich background in both leading a large <span style="color: #BEB8DC;">photography club</span> and working independently.
-My journey in photography began with managing a vibrant community of over a <span style="color: #FFBE7A;">hundred members</span>, where I honed my skills and gained substantial experience.
-This role involved coordinating and capturing a diverse array of events, from <span style="color: #8ECFC9;">large-scale</span> gatherings and <span style="color: #FA7F6F;">festival celebrations</span> to more intimate <span style="color: #E7DAD2;">small-scale</span> functions.
-Each event was a new opportunity to capture unique moments and emotions, broadening my perspective and enhancing my photographic finesse.
-Now, as a freelance <span style="color: #82B0D2;">street and portrait photographer</span>, I excel in capturing candid moments and the raw emotion of everyday life.
-My work focuses on bringing out the profound and often overlooked beauty of the urban landscape and its inhabitants, showcasing my passion for <span style="color: #BEB8DC;">street photography</span> and <span style="color: #FFBE7A;">portraiture</span>.
-This transition from a communal to a personal approach in photography has allowed me to refine a distinctive style that speaks to both the aesthetics and narratives inherent in my subjects.
+I am a  <span style="color: #82B0D2;">photographer</span> with extensive experience spanning over <span style="color: #FFBE7A;">6+</span> years, specializing in capturing dynamic human expressions and urban landscapes.
+My photographic journey is highlighted by my leadership of a large <span style="color: #BEB8DC;">photography club</span> comprising over <span style="color: #FFBE7A;">100+ members</span>, where I orchestrated the documentation of countless events ranging from grand festival celebrations to intimate gatherings.
+This vast community allowed me to refine my skills across diverse settings, making each event a unique showcase of my ability to capture compelling stories through my lens.

+Now working independently, I thrive as a freelance <span style="color: #82B0D2;">street and portrait photographer</span>.
+My expertise lies in revealing the intricate beauty and raw emotions of day-to-day activities, which I portray through my adept use of natural light and composition.
+My focus on <span style="color: #BEB8DC;">street photography</span> and <span style="color: #FFBE7A;">portraiture</span> enables me to produce striking images that resonate with authenticity and artistic flair.
+Managing a photography group of <span style="color: #FFBE7A;">100+ individuals</span> has not only bolstered my organizational capabilities but also enriched my perspective, allowing me to capture a broad spectrum of human experiences with my camera.